scylladb/scylladb/docs/alternator/alternator.md

 carefully consider which of the options makes more sense for your intended use case and configure alternator_write_isolation accordingly.
-There is currently no default for this option: Trying to run Scylla with an Alternator port selected but without configuring write isolation will result in an error asking you to set it.
+There is currently no default for this option: Trying to run Scylla with an Alternator port selected but without configuring write isolation will result in an error message, asking you to set it.

 In addition to (or instead of) serving HTTP requests on alternator_port,